 Approximately one third of all homes built in Australia contain asbestos containing materials (ACMs).
-As a general guideline, if your house was built before the mid-1980s, it is highly likely that asbestos containing materials would be present.
-If your house was built between the mid-1980s and 1990, it is likely that it would have some asbestos containing materials present.
+As a general guideline, if your house was built before the mid-1980s, it is highly likely that asbestos containing materials may be present.
+If your house was built between the mid-1980s and 1990, it is likely that it may have some asbestos containing materials present.
 If your house was built between 1990-2004 is it unlikely but not unheard of to contain asbestos containing materials.
 If it was built post 2004 then it is very unlikely to contain asbestos materials due to legislation rolled out within Australia at the end of 2003.

-Friable asbestos is the most hazardous of the two and can either be found in its pure loose fibre form or within materials that were once classified as bonded asbestos but have deteriorated over time; freeing the asbestos fibres from their once bonded, stable matrix.
+Friable asbestos is the most hazardous of the two and can either be found in its pure loose fibre form or within materials that were once classified as non-friable asbestos but have deteriorated over time; freeing the asbestos fibres from their once bonded, stable matrix.
 Friable asbestos is more likely to become airborne and in turn become respirable by individuals; this poses a serious health risk to anyone that interacts with it without the proper training and protective equipment.
 It is harder to visually classify an area as containing friable asbestos without taking samples to be analysed by a laboratory as the loose asbestos fibres are near invisible to the naked eye.

 Asbestos containing materials were very versatile and were easily moulded and shaped into various sizes and shapes.
 This allowed for extensive use of asbestos in the past.
 Areas where ACM’s can be found include (but not limited to):